MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 # Cluster Security Dashboard views and actions (Preview)

-The Cluster Security Dashboard gives the user the ability to view and take action to remediate an individual cluster's security posture.
+The Cluster Security Dashboard gives the user the ability to view an individual cluster's security posture and remediate any security issues.

 The Cluster Security Dashboard allows the user to:
 - View the security posture of the cluster.